-Working with brand influencers is an excellent way for a brand to expand its audience, develop social proof, and create user generated content.
+Working with brand influencers is an excellent way for a brand to expand its audience, develop social proof, and create user-generated content.
 However, brands need to carefully vet their influencers before initiating a partnership.
-One important thing that brands should look out for is fake followers.
+One important thing that brands should look out for is fake followers — here's how you can conduct a fake follower check.

 It may surprise you that this scale of following is so common, but brands should be aware that there are ways to buy fake followers or to get fake followers for free.
-Some of these Instagram users access fake followers to boost their follower count and to appeal more influencial than they actually are.
+Some of these social media users access fake followers to boost their follower count and to appeal more influential than they actually are.

-For those brands that work with influencers, checking for fake followers is critical when choosing an influencer to partner with your brand.
+For those brands that work with influencers, checking for fake followers is critical when choosing an Instagram or TikTok influencer to partner with your brand.

 Before reaching out to a potential brand influencer, look through their account to see if they have fake followers.
 It's easier to figure out when your influencer is being followed by fake profiles than you think.
 Here's what you need to know: